A Day in the Life of a Camper

 You can pay for a care package during online registration or when you come to Sunday registration.
 This cost is extra and not included in the total camp registration fee.

 Digital Photo Album

-If you purchase a digital photo album for your camper, you will receive access to an online digital photo gallery that contains pictures and a video from their week of camp.
-This digital photo album is replacing the USB drives we have done in the past.
+Digital photo album is included with your camp registration fee.
+Your camper, you will receive access to an online digital photo gallery that contains pictures and a video from their week of camp.
 This online album will allow us to provide you with more pictures since there is no storage limit, and they are more conveniently accessible.
 You can't lose these pictures because they're always online (unlike a USB) and you can access them from any computer, phone, or tablet.
 You will receive an email with a link to the album and a password following the week of camp your camper attends.